 - Explain the grading of the mid-term tests.

-- Produce an accurate tally of all students’ grades: two mid-terms, discussion section points, and a final exam.
+- Produce an accurate tally of all students’ grades: mid-terms, discussion section points, and final exam.

-- Each semester, attend two meetings with Mr. Elzinga and/or Mr. Coppock and the other TAs.
+- Each semester, attend an average of two mandatory meetings with the professor and the other TAs.

 Application Timeline (approximate):

 - Mandatory Informational Session: 5:00pm on Tuesday, March 22, 2022, at Clark Hall, room 108

 - Formal Application due by 9:00am EST on Monday, March 28, 2022